 American naturalist William Bartram came upon scenic Lake Beresford in DeLand during his trip to Florida in 1774.
 Today, the community can experience the natural nirvana that Bartram encountered when they visit the Bartram Gardens & Trail at Stetson University’s Sandra Stetson Aquatic Center on Lake Beresford.
+The trail is 1/8 of a mile in length.

 Named after the renowned environmental explorer, the garden includes a lush, tree-lined path with six large, interpretive kiosks that feature literary descriptions and pen-and-ink drawings and paintings of the creatures, fauna and plants Bartram found while exploring the area.
 The Bartram destination also includes 10 small sign panels that provide visitors with information about various planted trees and plants in the naturalist’s own words adjacent to the signage.